 Rose CTS is the only CompTIA Security Trustmark + certified cyber security firm in Vermont.
-We offer cyber security services to businesses across various industries, including CPA & tax accountants, dental and medical offices, Nonprofits, and construction firms to name a few.
+We offer cyber and network security services to businesses across various industries, including CPA & tax accountants, dental and medical offices, Nonprofits, and construction firms to name a few.

 We use a security-first approach to help meet your cyber security needs and help mitigate attacks.
 We can help you prepare for 2023 by providing you with a zero trust framework to help you become not only cyber secure, but cyber resilient.
 Contact Rose CTS for more information or schedule a security consultation today.